Income Needed to Buy in Nashville

 Rent vs Buy in Nashville

 Is it better to rent or buy in Nashville?
-With a calculated monthly payment of ~$3,220, buying is currently more expensive monthly than the average rent.
-However, buying locks in your housing cost against future Tennessee inflation.
+With a calculated monthly payment of ~$2,692, buying allows you to build equity.
+While specific rent comparisons vary, buying locks in your housing cost against future Tennessee inflation.

 Hidden Costs: Property Taxes

 Generic calculators often get Nashville wrong because they underestimate taxes.
-Our Nashville Mortgage Calculator uses the specific Tennessee property tax rate of 0.65%, which adds roughly $249/mo to your real payment.
+Our Nashville Mortgage Calculator uses the specific Tennessee property tax rate of 0.65%, which saves roughly $173/mo to your real payment.

 First-Time Buyer Tips (FHA & PMI)